lzhtan/ATS-for-BMv2/README.md

 ![Archtecture](arch.png)

-This is the second version of the reference P4 software switch, nicknamed bmv2 (for behavioral model version 2).
-The software switch is written in C++11.
-It takes as input a JSON file generated from your P4 program by a [P4 compiler](https://github.com/p4lang/p4c) and interprets it to implement the packet-processing behavior specified by that P4 program.
+This is a deterministic network-oriented virtual switch based on the second version of the reference P4 software switch (bmv2), which we call ATS-for-BMv2.

+The software switch is written in C++11. takes as input a JSON file generated from your shaping program by a [P4 compiler](https://github.com/p4lang/p4c) and interprets it to implement the packet-processing behavior specified by the shaping program.
+Except for the shaping part, the others are basically consistent with the BMv2 basic model.

-This repository contains code for several variations of the behavioral model, e.g. `simple_switch`, `simple_switch_grpc`, `psa_switch`, etc.
+This repository contains code for several variations of the behavioral model, e.g. `simple_switch`, `simple_switch_grpc`, etc.
 See [here](targets/README.md) for more details on the differences between these.